signum-network/CIPs/SIP/sip-40.md

 ### Put for Dutch Auction
 Setting the NFT for sale in a dutch auction style.
 If no bids exists and the owner is equal the sender of the transaction, the new auction will be created for the NFT.
-By defintion the Dutch Auction starts with a high price and drops over time to a floor price.
+By definition the Dutch Auction starts with a high price and drops over time to a floor price.
 If someone send a bid to the NFT which is above or equal the price over time thee auction will end and the bidder will get the NFT.
 A message to trackDutchAuctionOpened account will be send.

     public void putForDuchAuction(long startPrice,long reservePrice,long
     priceDropPerBlock)